 Also known as their “all-in-one meal bars” Vega One clocks in at 270 calories with 12 grams of protein.
 Fortunately, it really does satisfy.
 One bar keeps me fueled for over three hours, and can easily stand-in as breakfast when needed.
 It’s a bit higher in sugars than I like to eat regularly in the morning, but on occasion, it’s justifiable.
 Plus, they pack so much goodness in there!
 Each bar has 1 serving of greens, the equivalent protein to 2.2 eggs, 3 grams of fiber, 1 billion probiotics, 1 gram of omega 3’s (the same as 2 servings of salmon), 1.4 cups of antioxidants, and 25 vitamins and minerals!

 The Vega One Bars come in several flavors, but I’ve only sampled the Chocolate Coconut Cashew to date.
-It has a thick chocolaty nougat-like layer over a thinner chewy crisp bottom that is surprisingly greenish (hemp protein perhaps?), all coated in a perfect, thin chocolate shell.
+It has a thick chocolaty nougat-like layer over a thinner chewy crisp bottom.
+All coated in a perfect, thin chocolate shell.
 It’s definitely sweet, with a candy bar vibe, and no notable coconut shreds.
 The powdery texture in the nougat is the only tell-tale sign that this is a nutrition protein bar.

 Vega Bars: Sport Protein

 Falling in between the Snack and One Vega Bars for calories (approximately 260 per bar), but eclipsing both in protein (around 15 grams per bar), the Vega Sport Protein is a “complete protein blend” combined with a smattering of whole food ingredients.
-These Vega Bars are also a bit higher in sugars than I like to regularly consume, but for fitness fuel, they are spot on.
+These Vega Bars are also a bit higher in sugars than I like to regularly consume.
+But as fitness fuel, they are spot on.

 We sampled the Chocolate Coconut first, which has a very nice, soft, and chocolaty center that is notably rich in protein (a bit “powdery”).
-Sporadic bits of coconut reminded me of the flavor without overwhelming while the chocolate rush makes it a bit dessert like.
+Sporadic bits of coconut reminded me of the flavor without overwhelming.
+The chocolate rush makes it a bit dessert like.